If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 For a few reasons:

-- Because they don’t know how to teach a kids yoga class.
+- Skill Development: Because they don’t know how to teach yoga to their niche (children, adults, prenatal etc).

-- They want recognition to put on their resume, in the form of a Certificate that attests to their training, to help them get jobs.
+- Professionalism: They want recognition to put on their resume, in the form of a Certificate, that confirms their knowledge and training so they can get jobs.

-- They want to get insurance for their business and they need a Certificate to get it.
+- Insurance: They need insurance for their business and need a Certificate to get it.

-- They are life-long learners who enjoy taking courses to learn new activities and connect with other teachers and trainers, so they earn the Certificate and get to keep learning too.
+- Life-long learners: enjoy taking courses to learn new activities and connect with other teachers and trainers, so they earn the Certificate and get to keep learning too.

 The very basic level is getting a certificate for a short training.
 Shorter training certificates are often between 8 – 20 hours.